Menopause weight gain: Stop the middle age spread

 To reduce calories without skimping on nutrition, pay attention to what you're eating and drinking.
 Choose more fruits, vegetables and whole grains, particularly those that are less processed and contain more fiber.

-Legumes, nuts, soy, meat, fish or chicken are healthy protein options.
+In general, a plant-based diet is healthier than other options.
+Legumes, nuts, soy, fish and low-fat dairy products are good choices.
+Meat, such as red meat, or chicken, should be eaten in limited quantities.
 Replace butter, stick margarine and shortening with oils, such as olive or vegetable oil.

 Other foods that contribute to excess dietary sugar include cookies, pies, cakes, doughnuts, ice cream and candy.